jenna8x4/PowderTS/README.md

 4. Run npm install
 5. Run npm build
 6. The game should be now in a new folder called `dist`

+## Try it out!
+Access the game from your browser right [here](https://maticzpl.github.io/PowderTS/dist/)